farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 [![Image by KELLEPICS from pixabay.com](https://gyazo.com/6c402c4fb66bc6ac29d20b7bee048d9a.png)](https://pixabay.com/photos/landscape-fantastic-surreal-mood-6543972/)

-As a player, you create a `Character`.
+As a player, you create a `character`.

 Your character is defined by certain traits, and tied to certain elements of the world they live in.
-They will affect the world around them with their `Actions`.
-Through their actions might come `Consequences` which might inflict `Stress` or worsen their `Condition`.
+They will affect the world around them with their `actions`.
+Through their actions might come `consequences` which might inflict `stress` or worsen their `condition`.

-The `Details` of your characters are a good way to make your characters unique in the fiction, but Charge uses `Talents` to make each character shine in their own special way.
+The `details` of your characters are a good way to make your characters unique in the fiction, but Charge uses `talents` to make each character shine in their own special way.

 You can find each of those terms in the character sheet, but let's go over what all of them mean and how we use them during a session.